Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 Humidity and Barometer Bricklet on Frontside
 --------------------------------------------

-Humidity and Barometer Bricklet will be attached directly to the frontside part of the case:
+Humidity and Barometer Bricklet will be attached directly to the front side part of the case:

-* **8x:** Screw a 10mm spacer with a 5mm screw to the **inside** on the frontside part
+* **8x:** Screw a 10mm spacer with a 5mm screw to the **inside** on the front side part
 * Mount the Ambient Light Bricklet with 5mm screws to the spacers
 * Mount the Humidity Bricklet with 5mm screws to the spacers
 * Attach the Bricklet cable to the Bricklets